International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Ecosystem-Services.markdown

 Soils are critical in providing and supporting many ecosystem services.
 The Millennium Ecosystem Assessment defines ecosystem services as “the benefits people derive from ecosystems.”
 Basically these are the services that the Earth provides for free, and most people live their day to day lives without even thinking of them.
 Ecosystem service benefits fall into four main categories: supporting, provisioning, regulating and cultural services.
 Supporting services are necessary for the functioning of all other ecosystem services, provisioning services provide food, water and raw material to humans, regulating systems control the quality of air, water, climate, pests and disease, and cultural services provide spiritual, recreational, aesthetic enrichment.
 These services vary among ecosystems, but all have one thing in common, humans need them in order to survive.

 ![Figure 4: The proponents to ecosystem services from soil and how they provide to human populations.
 Millenium Ecosystem Assessment (2005)]({{site.baseurl}}{{page.figures}}Figure11.jpg)
+*Figure 4: The proponents to ecosystem services from soil and how they provide to human populations.
+Millenium Ecosystem Assessment (2005)*

 Some of the ecosystem services provided by soil (or that involve soil) are listed from the IPCC 2002 report: